 Beginning in June 2020, our board of directors retained Radford, a compensation consulting firm, to provide recommendations based on research and analysis of executive compensation in companies in similar industries at a similar size and stage of corporate development, with the goal of ensuring that the compensation we offer to our executives is competitive and fair.
 Since our initial public offering and the establishment of our compensation committee, Radford has continued to serve as compensation consultant at the discretion of the compensation committee.
 Typically, our chief executive officer and chief financial officer will prepare and present recommendations at compensation committee meetings based on the compensation consultant's recommendations, and a representative from Radford will often be present in the meetings to respond to committee questions.
-The compensation committee considers the recommendations for cash and stock-based compensation, and either recommends to the board or makes the final determinations for the full executive team.
-With regard to incentive compensation, the compensation committee evaluates the performance of the chief executive officer evaluates the performance of other executive team members and their individual contributions towards the achievement of defined goals, then makes recommendations to the committee with respect to incentive compensation.
+The compensation committee considers the recommendations for cash and stock-based compensation and either recommends to the board or makes the final determinations for the full executive team.
+With regard to incentive compensation, the compensation committee evaluates the performance of the chief executive officer and either recommends to the board or makes determinations with respect to the achievement of defined goals.
+The chief executive officer evaluates the performance of other executive team members and their individual contributions towards the achievement of defined goals, then makes recommendations to the committee with respect to incentive compensation.
 The compensation committee then evaluates the recommendations and either makes determinations or recommendations to the full board of directors.